BobbedBob/BobbedBob/README.md

 - part-time goober
 - full-stack dev
 - programming since grade 4 *(forced by mum)*
-- extensive experience in research with polyhedrons *(rpg/board games player)*
 - maths enjoyer

 most of my projects' source code are not public *(for now)*. sorry.